Jaba248/OU-Project/docs/PROJECT_LOG.md

 -- Create a docs folder and move project log and test_log inside the docs folder, to keep actual project application files seperate from files related to documenting the journey
 -- Test Docker integration

+11/09/2025
+-- Use a different url on the frontend for graphql
--- Test Host installation
+-- fix minor errors, refactor docker-compose and commit final test log for docker -- Test Host installation

 ###Points for document